erkyrath/tinyapp/README.md

     ('/file', han_File),
 ])

+# Define the module "application" global, which is WSGI's entry point.

 application = appinstance.application
 ```

-The `application` global is WSGI's entry point.

 ## Running the thing